VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ## vmui

 VictoriaMetrics provides UI for query troubleshooting and exploration.
 The UI is available at `http://victoriametrics:8428/vmui`.
 The UI allows exploring query results via graphs and tables.
-It also provides support for [cardinality explorer](#cardinality-explorer).
+It also provides the ability to [explore cardinality](#cardinality-explorer) and to [investigate query tracec](#query-tracing).

 Graphs in vmui support scrolling and zooming: